HMPNK/HANNO/README.md

 ALWAYS USE RELATIVE PATH (e.g. "../../assembly/asm.fasta"), IF INPUT data is not in current directory!

       Options:
 		-a your genome assembly (fasta, fasta.gz)
 		-d output directory to be created
-                -p proteins used for gene-modeling (fasta, fasta.gz) -r mRNAs to be used for gene modeling (fasta, fasta.gz) -g stringtie assembled transcripts (gtf, be sure the gtf was created using the genome assembly provided with "-a" )
+		-p proteins used for gene-modeling (fasta, fasta.gz) -r mRNAs to be used for gene modeling (fasta, fasta.gz) -g stringtie assembled transcripts (gtf, be sure the gtf was created using the genome assembly provided with \"-a\" ) -b path to busco lineage database (e.g. /home/user/eukaryota_odb9) -B BUSCO only on all Models (0=on; 1=off, default=0) -P PROTEIN DB for functional annotation (fasta)
-                -b path to busco lineage database (e.g. ../home/user/eukaryota_odb9) -P PROTEIN DB for functional annotation (fasta) -t number of threads to use (default 8) -E skip EGGNOG functional annotation (0 or 1, default=0)
+		-t number of threads to use (default 8)
+		-E skip EGGNOG functional annotation (0 or 1=skip, default=0)

 This script generates a bash script for running the pipeline!
 Write script to file and run by: nohup bash <script> & !
 ERROR: NEED an assembly to annotate!!!